komodoooo/Arb-tool/README.md

-lookup       => show informations of a target (ip/domain) portscan     => check open ports on a target (ip/domain) ssl          => check SSL certificate (ip/domain) headers      => return the headers of a site body         => capture the html code of a site linkshunt    => show related links on a site xml-parser   => parse an xml document of a site fuzzer       => do directory fuzzing in a site
+lookup       => show informations of a target (ip/domain) portscan     => check open ports on a target (ip/domain) ssl          => check SSL certificate (ip/domain) svrscan      => scan possible vulns of a site's webserver fuzzer       => do directory fuzzing in a site linkshunt    => show related links on a site headers      => return the headers of a site body         => capture the html code of a site xml-parser   => parse an xml document of a site
 -r           => reset & clear display
 banner       => show the banner help         => help you :kek: